alexmike2707/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
 I'M Odey Alexander Michael 🤓, a data analyst, a data scientist and a behavioural therapist.
-Passionate about  using data, research and behavioral insights in solving business problems, improve operational performance, and support data-driven decision-making..
-With experience across sales, operations, finance, and customer's experience/service and health care, I help businesses solve challenges and unlock growth.
+Passionate about  using data, research and behavioral insights in solving business problems, improve operational performance, and support data-driven decision-making.. my experience span across sales, operations, finance, and customer's experience/service and health care, I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->